Production of dark sector particles via resonant positron annihilation on atomic electrons: Effects of electron binding energies

-In practice however, significant effects occur only in large-Z material for the inner-most shells around the resonance (for which $k^\mathrm{min}$ tends to zero).
-While we included this effect for the $1s$ shell for Tungsten, we found the corresponding modification of the projected limits almost unchanged in the not-yet excluded part of the parameter space.
-As discussed in the main text this is simply the consequence of the fact that for masses around the resonance (thus with $k^\mathrm{min} \to 0$), the signal mostly arise from weakly bound -- valence electrons -- orbitals, while for larger masses the correction terms in Eq.~\eqref{eq:kminbound} become again negligible due to their suppression by $m_X^2$.
+In practice, however, significant effects occur only for the inner-most shells of large-$Z$ material around the resonance (for which $k^\mathrm{min}_A$ tends to zero).
+While we included this effect for the $1s$ shell for tungsten, we found that in the not-yet excluded part of the parameter space the corresponding modification of the projected limits is negligible.
+As discussed in the main text this is simply the consequence of the fact that for masses around the resonance the signal mostly arises from weakly bound -- valence electrons -- orbitals, while for larger masses the correction terms in $k^\mathrm{min}_A$ become again negligible due to their suppression by $m_X^2$.